Skip to main content

 Should I get a second opinion before replacing a bridge?

-Absolutely.
-Many dental providers automatically recommend replacement when a bridge fails, but sometimes a bridge can be repaired or the problem can be addressed with a less invasive approach.
-A prosthodontist can evaluate whether the bridge structure itself is sound and whether the issue is localized to one pontic or abutment.
+A specialist evaluation before bridge replacement can be valuable.
+Sometimes a bridge can be repaired or the problem can be addressed with a less invasive approach.
+We evaluate whether the bridge structure itself is sound and whether the issue is localized to one component.
 We examine the underlying tooth structure, assess bone health, and explore all options before recommending replacement.

 What is the difference between a crown adjustment and a crown replacement?